 Here are the functions of FMS in the industry

-- The functions such as recording driver and vehicle details, the tracking of procurement costs, scheduling of maintenance and servicing tasks, import of fuel transactions, and measuring of fleet performance via reports and charts are all carried out with the help of this software.
+- The functions such as recording driver and vehicle details, the tracking of procurement costs, scheduling of maintenance and servicing tasks, import of fuel transactions, and measuring fleet performance via reports and charts are all carried out with the help of this software.
 A VTS is essential in a business for its optimum performance.
 To ensure that, business owners must invest in the best GPS tracker for trucks.